xcart/xcart-docs/_pages/kb_en/orders/order_returns/managing_OR.md

 order: 110
 published: true
 ---
+A possibility to submit an order return is added to X-Cart core by the {% link "Order Returns" ref_30bVFfXt %}.
+So if you need to process order returns make sure the relevant addon is {% link "installed and enabled" ref_5JucPxO8 %}.

+{% toc %}

+## Order Return Policy

 First of all you'll need to configure the returns policy of your store.

 Proceed to the _Fulfilment statuses_ tab of the **Orders** -> **Order Statuses** page of the Admin area and set the order statuses permitted for return: